RMSpratt/RMSpratt/README.md

 ----------------------------------
 I am currently working for Supersocial Inc. as a contractor QA tester.
 In my spare time, I work on Unity and Roblox-based projects and games.

-Research & Project Interests:
+Research Interests:
-- Desigining Realistic AI Characters for Games
+- Realistic Character AI in Games
-- Building Collabroative Techniques for AI Agents
+- Collaborative Techniques for AI Agents
-- Studying Game Design & Player UX
+- Game Design & Player UX Best Practices

+Project Interests:
+- Designing Reusable AI Frameworks
+- Designing Reusable Game System Frameworks
-- Creating Editor Tools for Game Development
+- Building Editor Tools for Unity
-- Programming Game Audio
+- Building Plugins for Roblox
-- Testing Software & Games
+- Implementing Dynamic Music in Games

+A short selection of my work can be found in the customized pins on this profile.
+I am working on creating a portfolio to showcase some of my private works and on-going projects.

 * 🌍  I'm based in Ontario, Canada
 * ✉️  You can contact me at [reedspratt8@gmail.com](mailto:reedspratt8@gmail.com)